 'Sleeping nights' are nights where your PA sleeps in your home and is available if you need them, but they're not disturbed more than 3 times during the night or for longer than 1 hour in total.
-You pay your PA a fixed rate for a 'sleeping night' rather than an hourly rate.
+You pay your PA a fixed rate for a 'sleeping night' rather than an hourly rate but you should consider paying an amount that is equivalent to the National Living Wage.

-'Waking nights' are when your PA is expected to be awake and active .
+'Waking nights' are when your PA is expected to be awake and active.
 Waking nights should be paid at least as much as the usual hourly rate.